Correct Way to Sit During Pregnancy

 Memory Foam Seat Wedge Cushions (2/5) ☆☆☆★★

 The use of memory foam may be appropriate in certain situations, but not in every case.
 Memory foam cushions have a different response to pressure than other cushioning materials, so they can be less comfortable if you sit upright or if your body is not as well moulded around them.
+I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!

 When sitting in an upright and seated position, a responsive seat wedge will allow anyone with limited mobility to do so easily.
 This type of cushion is not ideal for correcting posture or relieving lower back pain due to the almost nonresponsive nature of memory foam.
 As a result, memory foams retain more heat in warm weather, resulting in a warmer feeling even when cooled down with air conditioning.
 Because memory foam is a petrochemical, it contains harsh chemicals and fire retardants as well.